jerry stapleton

 when they were with customers in a sales interaction?

-For the past five years, I’ve worked with Minneapolis-based APi Group, a $6B global services firm that was looking to rethink how it engages customers.
-Working closely with senior leadership and with frontline teams in the trenches, we created a company-wide sales mindset shift—and then built the skills and behaviors required to bring that shift to life.
+Working closely with senior leadership and frontline teams in the trenches, we created a company-wide sales mindset shift—and built the skills and behaviors required to bring that shift to life.

-With a license to my intellectual property in place, and a strong cultural foundation established, the baton is now being passed to APi’s leadership team.
+With a license to my intellectual property in place and a strong cultural foundation established, that shift is being carried forward by APi’s leadership team.